Forms and levels of material reception conditions

 3. Hygienic and dining items or an equivalent amount of allowance.

-In Balassagyarmat over the course of 2020, 2021 and 2022 food and hygienic items were provided in kind.[5]
+In Balassagyarmat over the course of 2020, 2021, 2022 and 2023 food and hygienic items were provided in kind.[5]
 In 2021, as reported by Menedék Association and according to the law, asylum seekers could choose from the forms of food provision.
 In practice beyond a certain number of applicants, reception facilities leave no choice and provide food exclusively in kind.
 This is supported by information of the NDGAP regarding food provision in Vámosszabadi.[6]
 According to the NDGAP, in Vámosszabadi asylum seekers had been provided with food allowance since 31 May 2018.[7]
 With the closure of the transit zones though, the number of asylum seekers significantly grew in May 2020.
 According to the asylum authority, between 21 May 2020 and 26 July 2020, asylum seekers received food either in kind or in allowance, whereas since 27 July 2020 only food allowance has been provided.
 In 2021, the NDGAP reported that residents received food allowance or provision based on costs efficiency considerations.[8]
 As long as the number of residents was low, between January and the end of August as well as from 25 November, food allowance was distributed.
 In the course of autumn, due to the arrival of Afghan evacuees, food was given in kind.
 Hygienic items were given in kind in 2020 as well as in 2021.[9]
-There was no one in Vámosszabadi in 2022.
+There was no asylum seeker in Vámosszabadi in 2022 nor in 2023.

 [1] Section 99/B and 99/C (c)-(d) Asylum Decree.